-The Ghost of Queen Isabella of Castle Rising
+Ghost of Queen Isabella of Castle Rising Castle

-Castle Rising Castle, which resides in England, was built during the 12th century.
+Castle Rising Castle, located in Norfolk England, was built during the 12th century.
 Its central stone keep resides as the most prominent portion of the castle.
 The keep is located at the center of an inner bailey, which is accessed via remains of a gatehouse.
 Rather than stone walls, massive earthworks form the boundary of each bailey.

 The castle is best known for serving as the home of Queen Isabella who lived there between 1330 and 1358.
 It is said her spirit still wanders through portions of the keep.

 "The upper rooms are said to be haunted by the ghost of one of the castle’s most notorious former residents – Queen Isabella, the 'she-wolf of France'.

 As the former mistress of the power hungry Roger Mortimer, Isabella had been instrumental in the horrific murder of her husband, Edward II, in 1327.
 It is a widely held misconception that her son, Edward III, following the execution of Mortimer, imprisoned her at the castle in 1331.
 Nothing could be further from the truth.
 Not only did Isabella live in regal splendor here, but she was also free to move with her retinue between her various residences as befitted a lady of her social standing.
 Legend, however, states that this formidable woman sank into an old age that was racked by violent dementia, her last troubled years spent in the whitewashed rooms of the upper stories.
 She died at her castle in Hertford on August 23, 1358, and was buried in the monastery of the Greyfriars by Newgate in London.